 After a patient has a pancreatic tumor surgically removed, the tumor is genetically sequenced to look for up to 20 mutations that have the highest likelihood to produce the best neoantigens — those that look the most foreign to the immune system.
 The cancer vaccine candidate is manufactured with mRNA specific to these neoantigens found in that individual’s tumor.

 The process to design and manufacture individualized vaccines for cancer treatment is more complex than making a preventive vaccine for an infectious disease, where each vaccine is the same and can be manufactured in large batches.
-An individualized therapeutic mRNA cancer vaccine must be tailored to each patient’s tumor.
+The individualized therapeutic mRNA cancer vaccine must be personalized to each patient’s tumor.
 To do this, we take a sample of the tumor that is removed during the required cancer surgery and ship the sample to BioNTech in Germany.
-They analyze the tumor sample, and design and manufacture the cancer vaccine candidate, which is then sent back to New York.
+They analyze the tumor sample, and design and manufacture the cancer vaccine candidate, which is then sent back to New York and other trial centers where the investigational treatment is researched.

 How is the mRNA vaccine given to patients?
 How does it trigger the immune response?